-- Meanwhile, in a large bowl, beat eggs with an electric hand mixer on high speed.
+- Meanwhile, in a large bowl, beat eggs with an electric hand mixer at high speed.

 - Add whipped cream cheese, beat until smooth.

 - On low speed, slowly beat in ricotta cheese, half and half, and lemon juice and zest.

 - Beat until very creamy and well combined.
-Slowly pour cheese mixture into crust.
+Slowly pour the cheese mixture into the crust.

-- Place the cheesecake pan on top of a baking sheet, and place on the center rack of oven.
+- Place the cheesecake pan on top of a baking sheet, and place it on the center rack of the oven.

 - Bake at 350 degrees F (176.7 C) for 1 hour.

 - Carefully remove from oven and place on counter or rack to cool for 1 hour.
-The cheesecake will appear high like a souffle, but will shrink down as it cools.
-Allow to cool for at least one hour.
+The cheesecake will appear high like a souffle but will shrink down as it cools.
+Allow cooling for at least one hour.
 Then cover and refrigerate.
 Refrigerate for a few hours before serving, or overnight is best.

 - Serves 7 to 9

 - Stir in 1/2 cup of finely chopped almonds into the batter before baking.
 This will give a grainy texture to the cheesecake, similar to the Italian ricotta cheesecake.